Tremont House (Collingwood, Ontario): History

 Tremont House, Collingwood, Ontario.
 The words "Tremont House" are painted on the building.
 The entrance sign reads "Tremont Hotel".
 Parapets intact along the roofline.

 The Tremont House was built in 1889 by John McCormick.
-Located across the street from the town’s train station at the time, it was originally a 24 room, luxury hotel.
+Located across the street from the town's train station at the time, it was originally a 24-room, luxury hotel.
 Started in March, the construction was completed in only three months.
 The hotel opened on June 27, 1889.
 The three-storey structure was built after a fire destroyed dozens of businesses in the downtown Collingwood area, at the time when many of the town's wooden buildings were being replaced by brick.

 McCormick sold the building in 1922.
-The new owner did not fare well financially and tried to burn down the building but was unsuccessful.
-(Evidence of the fire exists today.)
+The new owner did not fare well financially and tried to burn down the building, but was unsuccessful.
+Evidence of the fire still exists today.
 In 1936 the business was purchased by John (Jack) Armitage, who restored its reputation as a modest, well-appointed hotel and boarding house.

 The hotel continued to operate for several decades but ultimately "... ended its life as a dingy bar" and closed, leaving a "...decrepit building ready for demolition...".

-In 2004, the Collingwood town council announced its intention to demolish the building to create parking space for the downtown and in 2005 the town purchased the property The proposal met with objection as heritage advocates in the community lobbied to preserve the building.
+In 2004, the Collingwood town council announced its intention to demolish the building to create parking space for the downtown, and in 2005 the town purchased the property.
+The proposal met with objection as heritage advocates in the community lobbied to preserve the building.

 In 2007 an affordable housing group proposed that the Tremont building be converted into an 18-unit affordable housing development.
 The project was realized at a different location.

 In August 2007 then mayor, Chris Carrier, said the plan to tear down the building remained but he was open to other ideas, including building a new Cultural Centre.
 Some town councillors remained in favour of preserving the building.
 The Cultural Centre suggestion generated enough support for the town to sign a memorandum of understanding with Theatre Collingwood in 2008.
 However, the agreement was terminated that same year under pressure from the Heritage Committee and residents to preserve the building.